ucsb-cs24/f19/_info/policies.md

 ## About pair programming

-<p>Most of the programming work in this course will be done using a style of programming known as &quot;pair programming&quot;.
+<p>Most of the programming work in this course can be done using a style of programming known as &quot;pair programming&quot;.
 This is where two people (in rare cases, three) work together at the same terminal to solve a programming problem.</p>
 <p>It is similar, in some ways, to having a &quot;lab partner&quot; in a Biology, Chemistry or Physics course.</p>
 <p>For the assignments where pair programming is used, it is required, not optional.
 Here's why:<br />
   </p>